jsarenik/price.bublina.eu.org/README.md

 they are my, slightly distributed nodes running IPFS daemon.
 In `.ssh/config` they are set to real hostnames and it is easy to just increment the counter.
 Anyone can set their own hosts running IPFS daemon in SSH config file to match.
-Then set `uptade-ipfs.conf` accordingly (if the number of your nodes vary).
+Then set `update-ipfs.conf` accordingly (if the number of your nodes vary).